Updated: May 21, 2020

 - Threats: any act, gesture or language that insinuates or directly communicates the intended harm of another individual, group or property

 - Discrimination: any comment, behaviour or act that is humiliating, offensive, traumatic, disparaging or otherwise diminish an individual or group’s dignity and/or well-being

 - Solicitation: any comment, behaviour or act that can be perceived as soliciting sexual favours, or placing sexual conditions onto any persons involvement

-At each event during the festival, staff members will be wearing badges so they can be easily identified.
-Concerns or reporting issues can be directed to anyone wearing a staff badge.
-Additionally, a sticker will be added to the badge of those staff that have undergone bystander training, and can provide additional support.
+Each day during the festival, staff members will be available as chat monitors, on email at email@example.com, and on the phone at 780-XXX-XXXX.
+Concerns or reporting issues can be directed through these contact methods.
+Additionally, a number of our staff have undergone bystander training and can provide additional support.

-If anyone is uncomfortable bringing their concerns forward in person, they are invited to email the Festival Producer (email@example.com) and/or Festival Director (firstname.lastname@example.org).
+If anyone is uncomfortable bringing their concerns forward through these methods, they are invited to email the Festival Producer, Maggie Barton Baird, (firstname.lastname@example.org) and/or Festival Director, Ellen Chorley, (email@example.com).
 If the concerns are related to either the Festival Producer’s and/or Festival Director’s behaviour or the individual is uncomfortable addressing either of these people, concerns can be directed to either two board members.
-At this time, these board members are Mike Kennard (email@example.com) and Bradley Moss (firstname.lastname@example.org).
+At this time, these board members are Mike Kennard (firstname.lastname@example.org) and Bradley Moss (email@example.com).